eProsima/Integration-Service-docs/docs/user_manual/systemhandle/fiware_sh.rst

 ^^^^^^^^

-There is one example that you can find in this documentation in which the *FIWARE System Handle* is employed in the communication:
+There is one example that you can find in this documentation in which the *FIWARE System Handle* is employed in the communication process:

 * :ref:`fiware_ros2_bridge_pubsub`